-List strategic criteria
+List strategic criteria of your acquisition

 Consider the various options you have for growing your company.
 Then, ask if you have the internal capability to create that growth.
 If you can’t manage it internally at a reasonable cost, an acquisition could be the right strategy.